AymanSdk/nextoria-hub/START_HERE.md

 # Clear all data
 bun run db:seed

-# Re-create your workspace
-bun run src/db/setup-agency.ts

 # Start fresh!
 bun run dev
 ```

+Then create a new account via the signup page.

 ---

 ## 🎉 You're All Set!

 Your agency platform is ready.
-Sign in and start managing your projects!
+Create an account and start managing your projects!

-**Your Admin Login:**

-- Email: `aymane-sadiki@nextoria.studio`
-- Password: `Bingo1998@`

 **Remember to**:

+1. ✅ Create your account
-1. ✅ Update your profile
+2. ✅ Update your profile
-2. ✅ Invite your team
+3. ✅ Invite your team
-3. ✅ Create your first project
+4. ✅ Create your first project

 ---